 Dr. Glowiak is both experienced in physical medicine and has basic training in acupuncture and uses this knowledge in his role to appropriately integrate with the other practitioners at Aligned Modern Health.
-Dr. Glowiak specializes in working with patients on digestive conditions, weight management, and adrenal stress.
+He specializes in working with patients on digestive conditions, weight management, and adrenal stress, among other conditions.
 During his education and to this day, Dr. Glowiak continues stay current by taking post-graduate seminars in various topics related to Functional Medicine.
 Many of these contribute to future candidacy as a Diplomate of the American Board of Chiropractic Internists (DABCI).

 Q&A WITH DR. GLOWIAK

 What are you most passionate about professionally?
 Personally?

 I am most passionate about the food-as-medicine concept!
 I personally enjoy cooking and eating fancy, nutritious foods.
 Learning to cook simple whole foods can significantly shorten patients’ time to recovery from chronic diseases.

 Three traits that define me include compassionate, honest, and enduring.
 I strive to show every person compassion for where they are at in life’s journey.
 I am honest about my clinical impressions and try to be complete in providing patients with the instructions needed to return them to health.
 Enduring has two meanings: first, I do not easily give up until I get the results I am looking for, and second, I have great patience and will continue to stand by those committed to improving their life even if progress is slow.

 What would you do even if you didn’t get paid to do it?